 The Term A Loan and the Term B Loan mature on January 1, 2018 and June 1, 2018, respectively and bear interest at a fixed annual rate of 6.94% and 7.07%, respectively.
 Interest became payable in cash on a monthly basis beginning the first day of each month following the month in which the funding date of each loan occurred.
 The Company is required to make a monthly payment of interest only during the first twelve months following the funding date of each loan, and thereafter is required to repay the principal and interest under each loan in thirty equal monthly installments based on a thirty-month amortization schedule.
-The Company is required to make a final payment fees are accrued as interest expense over the terms of the loans and recorded in long-term accrued expenses.
+During the three and nine months ended September 30, 2015, the Company made principal payments totaling \$0.6 million on the Term A Loan.